I wrote the following tunes, except where noted. See lyrics page for, well, the lyrics. And, the lyrics will follow each tune on this page.

 You got the feeling right, and that’s all fine

-You traveled around the world and prooved the critics wrong, but…
+You played around the world and proved the critics wrong, but…

 Have you ever held someone so close, it changed their life forever?